About Me

 Rui Li

-Previously, I obtained my Master degree in Machine Learning from University College London and Bachelor degree in Physics from Sun Yat-sen University.
+Before my PhD, I obtained my master degree in Machine Learning from University College London and bachelor degree in Physics from Sun Yat-sen University.

 Email: rui.li[at]aalto.fi